-Lori obtained a BSc in Psychology with Cognitive Science (1st Class Honours) and a PhD in Psychology from University College London.
-During her doctoral work Lori investigated the dorsal (visuomotor) and ventral (visuocognitive) visual systems with a variety of psychophysical techniques and grasping tasks.
-Lori completed her postdoctoral training in functional neuroimaging at the University of Oxford where she studied binocular integration mechanisms in visual cortex.
+Lori obtained a BSc in Psychology with Cognitive Science (1st class honours) and a PhD in Psychology from University College London.
+She completed her postdoctoral training in functional neuroimaging at the University of Oxford, where she investigated the properties of the visuomotor and visuocognitive systems, with an emphasis on binocular integration in visual cortex.

 Lori’s research focuses on visual perception and visuomotor control.
-She uses optoelectronic and functional neuroimaging, including retinotopic mapping, to investigate visual processes in humans, in particular the parcellation of function in the visuomotor and visuocognitive systems.
+She uses psychophysical, optoelectronic and functional neuroimaging techniques, including retinotopic mapping, to investigate visual processes in humans; in particular, the parcellation of function in the dorsal (visuomotor) and ventral (visuocognitive) visual systems.